-- May participate in scientific research, including service as an investigator on a grant, clinical trial, or clinical trial steering committee. - May hold position(s) in other professional societies or relevant national organizations (e.g. ABOG, ACGME, etc.).
-Such commitments to external activities should not adversely impact, or appear to impact, his or her capacity to meet his/her responsibility to the Society, which should be their primary focus. - May hold editorial positions. - May participate in advisory boards sponsored by a health-related business during their term of office but shall not accept personal compensation.
+- May participate in scientific research, including service as an investigator on a grant or clinical trial, and/or as a member of a clinical trial steering committee or a data safety and monitoring board. - May hold position(s) in other professional societies or relevant national organizations (e.g. ABOG, ACGME, etc.).
+Such commitments to external activities should not adversely impact, or appear to impact, their capacity to meet their responsibility to the Society, which should be their primary focus. - May hold editorial positions. - May receive royalties from book chapters, online books or patents that cumulatively does not exceed \$50,000 on an annual basis - May participate in advisory boards sponsored by a health-related business during their term of office but shall not accept personal compensation.
 Reimbursement of reasonable travel expenses is allowed.
-Full disclosure of such activity is still required. - May not during his/her term of office hold officer, director, managerial, employment, consultant, or any other position, whether or not compensated, with any health-related business defined as a for-profit entity that produces, markets, or distributes drugs, devices or services used by members of the Society in the treatment of patients.
-He/she would be allowed to take an unpaid leave of absence from such positions during their term of office. - May not participate as spokespersons for any such health-related business concern through an industry speaker's bureau and may not present at educational programs sponsored, funded, managed or directed by such a health-related business during their term of office.
+Full disclosure of such activity is still required. - May not during their term of office hold officer, director, managerial, employment, consultant, or any other position, whether or not compensated, with any health-related business defined as a for-profit entity that produces, markets, or distributes drugs, devices or services used by members of the Society in the treatment of patients.
+They would be allowed to take an unpaid leave of absence from such positions during their term of office.

-- b) Executive Committee members (including the President-Elect I, President-Elect II, Immediate Past President, Secretary Treasurer, Secretary Treasurer elect, and FWC Chair) and Board of Director members: - May participate in scientific research, including service as an investigator on a grant, clinical trial, or clinical trial steering committee. - May hold position(s) in other professional societies or relevant organizations.
-Such commitments to external activities should not adversely impact, or appear to impact, his or her capacity to meet their responsibility to the Society, which should be their primary focus. - May hold editorial positions. - May during their term of office participate as a spokesperson for any such health-related business through an industry speaker's bureau and may receive salary, consulting fees, honorarium for advisory boards, royalties or any other form of compensation that cumulatively does not exceed \$25,000 on an annual basis. - c) The Program Committee Chairs: - May participate in scientific research, including service as an investigator on a grant, clinical trial, or clinical trial steering committee. - May hold position(s) in other professional societies or relevant organizations.
-Such commitments to external activities should not adversely impact, or appear to impact, his or her capacity to meet their responsibility to the Society, which should be their primary focus. - May hold editorial positions. - May participate in advisory boards sponsored by a health-related business during their term of office but shall not accept compensation.
-Reimbursement of reasonable travel expenses is allowed.
-Full disclosure of such activity is still required. - May not during his/her term of office hold officer, director, managerial, employment, consultant, or any other position, whether or not compensated, with any health-related business defined as a for-profit entity that produces, markets, or distributes drugs, devices or services used by members of the Society in the treatment of patients.
-He/she would be allowed to take an unpaid leave of absence from such positions during their term of office. - May not during their term of office participate as a spokesperson for any such health-related business through an industry speaker's bureau and may not present at educational programs sponsored, funded, managed or directed by such a health-related business.
+- May not participate as spokespersons for any such health-related business concern through an industry speaker's bureau and may not present at educational programs sponsored, funded, managed or directed by such a health-related business during their term of office.
+May not individually receive salaries, consulting fees, honorarium for advisory boards, or royalties during their Presidential year. - b) Executive Committee members (including the President-Elect I, President-Elect II, Immediate Past President, Secretary Treasurer, Secretary Treasurer elect, and FWC Chair) and Board of Director members: - May participate in scientific research, including service as an investigator on a grant or clinical trial, and/or as a member of a clinical trial steering committee or a data safety and monitoring board. - May hold position(s) in other professional societies or relevant organizations.
+Such commitments to external activities should not adversely impact, or appear to impact, their capacity to meet their responsibility to the Society, which should be their primary focus. - May hold editorial positions. - May receive royalties from book chapters, online books or patents that cumulatively does not exceed \$50,000 on an annual basis - May during their term of office receive salary, consulting fees, honorarium for advisory boards, or royalties that cumulatively does not exceed \$50.000 on an annual basis. - c) The Program Committee Chairs: - May participate in scientific research, including service as an investigator on a grant or clinical trial, and/or as a member of a clinical trial steering committee or data safety monitoring board. - May hold position(s) in other professional societies or relevant organizations.
+Such commitments to external activities should not adversely impact, or appear to impact, his or her capacity to meet their responsibility to the Society, which should be their primary focus. - May hold editorial positions. - May receive royalties from book chapters, online books or patents that cumulatively does not exceed \$50,000 on an annual basis - May during their term of office receive salary, consulting fees, honorarium for advisory boards, or royalties that cumulatively does not exceed \$50,000 on an annual basis.